 Our research found that 72% community businesses work closely with other community businesses and 69% actively support the development of community businesses.
 That, and feedback from community businesses at events, tells us peer networks are one of the most important forms of support a community business can get.
+Below are some of the most interesting networks supporting community businesses specifically.

-Locality is the national network of ambitious and enterprising community-led organisations, working together to help neighbourhoods thrive
+Locality is the national network of ambitious and enterprising community-led organisations, working together to help neighbourhoods thrive.

 Octopus Communities links up community centres in London to share best practice.